chrisBioInf/svhip/README.md

 $ svhip check

+# 4 Manual
-# 4  Do not forget to read the manual (included in this repository!).
+Do not forget to read the manual (included in this repository!).